 There are so many topping options when it comes to burritos, so your creativity can really shine here based on your preferences.
 El Chico suggested that their burritos include only cheese, refried beans, Carne Mexicana and the Ranchero Sauce.
 But we added a bunch of our favorite toppings too which included sour cream, spring lettuce, red onion, mango, tomato, cilantro, avocado and lime juice.
 Other possibilities re guacamole, green olives, rice, etc etc. The sky is the limit.
 Can your burrito ever really have too much stuff?

-Coming up tomorrow on the blog, we’ll be sharing our picks for the Kentucky Derby winner as well as our table decorations for the Derby Party with tie together both the Mexican theme and the horse theme.
+Coming up tomorrow on the blog, we’ll be sharing our picks for the Kentucky Derby winner, as well as our table decorations for the Derby Party, which tie together both the Mexican theme and the horse theme.
 If you are planning a party for either event, we’d love to hear how you are celebrating.

 In the meantime, cheers to Adelaida and the Cuellar family for sharing their long-time favorite family recipes with all of us.
 We will definitely be sending a toast their way on Saturday!